 Both of these companies offer personal loans for people with poor credit.
 But that’s where the similarities end.
 Everything from loan amounts to interest rates and repayment terms differ.
 That’s why it’s important to think about why you’re borrowing money in the first place.

 If you need a little bit of cash quickly and were considering a payday loan, LendUp might be the better solution.
-This lender can be helpful in a situation where you’re short on rent, waiting for your next paycheck to come through, or don’t have the credit for a traditional personal loan.
+This lending platform can be helpful in a situation where you’re short on rent, waiting for your next paycheck to come through, or don’t have the credit for a traditional personal loan.

 Be aware though, short-term loans carry high interest rates: If you borrowed $200 from LendUp for two weeks, you’d owe $235, which works out to an APR of more than 400%.